AkakpoErnest/MedSynapse/LIGHTHOUSE_INTEGRATION.md

 - **IPFS Gateways** - Multiple fallback gateways for reliable access
 - **Decentralized Storage** - Files stored on IPFS, not centralized servers

+## Integration Benefits

+**Why Lighthouse works well for MedSynapse:**
+- Zero-knowledge encryption - Files encrypted on user's device before upload
+- No single point of failure - Decentralized IPFS storage
+- Cost-effective - Pay only for storage, not bandwidth
+- GDPR compliant - Medical data stays private and encrypted
+- Simple integration - SDK is straightforward to implement

+**Feedback:**
+Lighthouse was the perfect choice for storing sensitive health data.
+The client-side encryption means even Lighthouse can't see the file contents, which is crucial for medical data privacy.
+The SDK is well-documented and the upload process is straightforward.
+The only challenge we faced was handling the array parameter requirement (`[file]` instead of `file`), but once resolved it worked flawlessly.